giantswarm/fmt/circleci/all-circleci-best-practices.md

 ## Making steps self-explanatory

 Always set the `name` of your steps to something that explains what it does.
+Note: This does not work for orbs as CircleCI does not allow a `name` key for elements in the `steps` array.

 ### Don't